zhoupan/openhierarchy/README.md

 ## Environment Configurations

 To configure the environment, you may use the tools located in the example web project.
 WebContent -> WEB-INF -> environment.
-There you´ll find apache-tomcat, apache-maven, jre, and the STS.
-Spring Tool Suite(STS)  is a configured eclipse bundle including maven, git, Spring support and more..
-Get the latest version from here - https://spring.io/tools
+There you´ll find apache-tomcat and apache-maven.
+Use the Spring Tool Suite(STS)  which is a configured eclipse bundle including maven, git, Spring support and more..
+Get the latest version here - https://spring.io/tools.
+You will also need the Java Runtime Environment 8, jre8.

 ### System variables